gentlefitness-www/gentlefitness-www/testimonials.md

 *Learn what Samantha's clients think...*

+> Sam plans her Pilates classes to ensure good health and mobility both are achieved
+> through a variety of exercises with a choice of different levels offered to suit all abilities.
+> Sam’s friendly encouragement and sense of humour gives a social aspect to her
+> classes that I believe is just as important for wellbeing as exercise and movement.

+*- Gill Pirie*

+> I attend Sam's Pilates class and absolutely love it.
+I have seen great benefits and
+> thoroughly enjoy going.
+She provides lots of different levels for each exercise as is
+> able to work on any areas of weakness you have.
+After a severe injury, I saw a
+> chiropractor for months but it was only when I had a spots massage from Sam that i
+> saw any improvement.
+She comes very highly recommended

+*- Steph Way on Sam's Pilates class and sports massage*

+> Sam is an inspirational teacher.
+I have attended both her yoga and Pilates classes.
+> Sam makes her class fun and inclusive of all abilities.
+Giving demonstrations of all
+> levels of postures.
+Checking each individual and assisting them to achieve the correct
+> posture.
+If necessary finding an alternative exercise.
+I have a knee joint problem, Sam
+> is very knowledgeable about what postures are good for my knee and one to avoid.
+> Sam makes her classes a joy to be in.
+My stamina and flexibility has improved and i
+> always feel uplifted after one of Sam's classes

+*- Julie Bebbington*

+> Sam is the best!
+Her classes are so relaxed she makes everyone welcome.
+I just love
+> her yoga and Pilates classes.

+*- Liz Pasca*

+> I love Sam's yoga class – she is always positive, never critical, and takes the time to
+> actually go around the class to adjust our positions and mike sure wee are doing it
+> right!
+Sam also is good at giving different options depending on ability/injuries so in a
+> mixed ability class everyone can push themselves as far (or not!) as they want to.

+*- Catherine McCulloch-Down*

+> Sam is a truly wonderful and inspirational teacher.
+Her classes are fun, Varied and
+> friendly.
+Sam's knowledge of exercise routines and what would suit individual
+> participants in her class is outstanding.
+Sam breaks down the exercise into different
+> levels and participants choose the level that is suitable for them, with Sam giving each
+> participant individual attention to get the best out of the class.
+I have attended Sam's
+> classes with some health issues and have been grateful that she has found me
+> alternative ways to do the exercise, so that I will still benefit from it.
+Her down-to-earth,
+> say-it-as-it-is delivery is unique.
+I would highly recommend her classes.

+*- Lynne Davies*

+> I love attending classes with Sam.
+Her knowledge and expertise is second to none,
+> but it is her friendly manner that keeps me going back.
+Her relaxed and friendly
+> approach makes her classes the best I've attended.

+*- Stacey Day*

+> If you want to do Pilates without being yelled at, to have a bit of a giggle but also know
+> the instructor knows what she is doing and isn't going to let you injure yourself, Sam is
+> the girl!

+*- Nic Barnett*

 > Sam taught my youngest son to swim on a 1:1 basis.
 She was great fun and
 > pushed him to his limits which he thoroughly enjoyed!
 His style and confidence
 > improved quickly and they built a great relationship.
 Sam was honest with me